 UNICEF Aids Children Uprooted by Conflict in Lebanon

-UNICEF is working to provide emergency aid to children and families caught in intensifying violence between Israel and Hezbollah.
+UNICEF is working to provide emergency aid to children and families caught in intensifying violence.

 Children don't start wars, but they pay the highest price

-Mass displacement continues in Lebanon, where an estimated 201,000 people have been forced out of their homes by Israeli air strikes in a rapidly escalating cross-border conflict, according to the International Organization for Migration.
+Mass displacement continues in Lebanon, where an estimated 211,000 people, including around 74,000 children, have been forced out of their homes by Israeli air strikes in a rapidly escalating cross-border conflict, according to the International Organization for Migration.

 The shelling was all around us; we saw fires from the explosions everywhere and the sound of air strikes echoed all around. — Zeinab, 14, Beirut

-More than 53,000 internally displaced people are staying in over 390 emergency shelters in Lebanon, most of them in converted public schools.
+More than 78,000 internally displaced people are staying in nearly 550 emergency shelters in Lebanon, many of them in converted public schools.

 "The shelling was all around us; we saw fires from the explosions everywhere and the sound of air strikes echoed all around," said 14-year-old Zeinab, who is staying with her family in a shelter set up in Bir Hasan Public School in Beirut.
 "Our hearts are heavy — we truly miss our village and country. "